Deim0s13/archived-my-demo-app/README.md

 ### Development Environment

-During development, we use Podman to containerize the application and run all services locally.
+During development, we use Podman to containerise the application and run all services locally.

 1. **Start the application:**